4 - Velocity BasicsΒΆ

 plot_point_velocities(time, vel_x, vel_y, initial_lons, initial_lats, plot_time=gpts.time)

-at a past time¶
+Initialising Points at a past timeΒΆ

-object using present day point locations.
-Because the static polygons all exist at present day, they also have global coverage at present day, and so we could assign plate IDs (and ages) to all our points (passed into the Points
+So far we've only created a Points object using present day point locations.
+Because the static polygons all exist at present day, they also have global coverage at present day, and so we could assign plate IDs (and ages) to all our points (passed into the Points object).

-object using point locations in the past then the static polygons are also reconstructed to that same past time (to assign plate IDs).
+However, if we create a Points object using point locations in the past then the static polygons are also reconstructed to that same past time (to assign plate IDs).
 But the reconstructed static polygons will no longer have global coverage (ie, some oceanic polygons will disappear) and hence some of the points will not be assigned plate IDs (and/or ages).

 # A time in the past.